marcutudor79/marcutudor79/README.md

 My name is Tudor and I'm an electronics engineer.

-- 📟 RN doing a master's degree in embedded sys programming.
+- 📟 RN doing a master's degree in embedded sys programming @ Bucharest Politehnica 🇷🇴 x Télécom Paris 🇫🇷
 - ⚡ Fun fact: Otters hold hands when they sleep to keep from drifting apart! 🦦🤝

 # My Stats :fire: